avinashchoudhary2004/Retail-Inventory-Intelligence-Suite/README.md

 ## Meet the Team
 - **Avinash Choudhary** - **Lead Product Analyst & Engineer**: Owned the end-to-end product lifecycle.
 Translated business pain points into technical requirements, designed the database architecture, defined strategic risk KPIs, and built the decision-support dashboard.
-- **Abhishek Choudhary** - **Machine Learning Engineer** Designed and built an end-to-end ELT pipeline, training and tuning XGBoost and Linear SVC models to forecast demand bias and quantify prediction risk.
+- **Abhishek Choudhary** - **Machine Learning Engineer**: Designed and built an end-to-end ELT pipeline, training and tuning XGBoost and Linear SVC models to forecast demand bias and quantify prediction risk.
 Evaluated model performance using accuracy-based metrics and selected the optimal model to support reliable, data-driven decision-making.

 ## Solution Overview
 This project builds an end-to-end *Prescriptive Inventory Decision Engine*, starting with a Python-based *ELT pipeline* that transforms raw OLTP transaction logs into a high-performance *Star Schema data warehouse (PostgreSQL)*. *Business-critical KPIs* such as Projected Stockout Loss, Critical Coverage Ratio, and Forecast WAPE are computed using SQL-based *OLAP views*.
 An external XGBoost forecast bias classifier is integrated to contextualize demand signals and flag unreliable predictions.